Festival Season Springs Into Action…Catch the U.S. Open Trophy Tour Photo Booth!

 What a fantastic time of year!
 Baseball season is underway but it’s definitely not the not only beloved American pastime springing into action.
-The Bay Area’s popular outdoor festival season around the Bay officially springs into action on April 30-May 1 in Mountain View where cool, friendly, walkable Castro Street morphs into a resplendent sea of people and colorful tents for the 20th Annual A La Carte & Art.
-A big bash 20th anniversary celebration is on tap with a large crowd expected to gather in Silicon Valley’s epicenter for this beloved springtime festival of the arts with two days of world-class fun in the sun.
+The Bay Area’s popular outdoor festival season officially springs into action on April 30-May 1 in downtown Mountain View where cool, bustling, stroll-friendly Castro Street is transformed into a resplendent sea of people and colorful tents for A La Carte & Art.
+A big bash 20th anniversary celebration is on tap with a large crowd expected to gather in Silicon Valley’s epicenter for this beloved springtime festival of the arts.
+Expect two days of world-class fun in the sun.

 How It All Began

 A La Carte & Art is the largest annual fund-raiser for the Mountain View Central Business Association (CBA).
 A non-profit organization made up of local merchants and businesses, the CBA is dedicated to promoting business growth through participation and sponsorship of numerous community activities and events.

 Pacific Fine Arts brings its world-class stable of professional artists and fine craftmakers to showcase their extraordinary work.
 Festivalgoers will find thousands of beautiful, handcrafted items by the west coast’s top artists and craftmakers while browsing among 200 well-stocked booths featuring original work in glass, ceramics, metals, fiber, leather, wood, jewelry, and fine art.
-Gorgeous vases, flatware, clocks, dishes, wall and table decorations, paperweights, stained and beveled glass, etchings, sculptures, photography, oil and watercolor paintings, beadwork, gold and silver jewelry, vests, handbags, hats, wallets, footwear, windchimes, and waterfalls will be among the one-of-a-kind items available.
+Exquisite vases, flatware, clocks, dishes, wall and table decorations, paperweights, stained and beveled glass, etchings, sculptures, photography, oil and watercolor paintings, beadwork, gold and silver jewelry, vests, handbags, hats, wallets, footwear, windchimes, and waterfalls will be among the one-of-a-kind items available.

 Delightfully Delicious Drink